Sujeet-s/Food_Recommendor_System/README.md

 Task 9: Create tag-level features.

-Post EDA processes - The data is split into Train and Test set and Matrix Factorization method is used to find out top 10 recommendations for each picture.
+Post EDA and feature extraction processes - The data is split into Train and Test set and Matrix Factorization method is used to find out top 10 recommendations for each picture.